Showing posts with label A Good Little Devil. Show all posts

 Postcard for David Belasco's theatrical performance of A Good Little Devil (1913) at the Republic Theatre in New York.
 On stage photographs by White Studio.
 "Juliet sits by the wishing-well in her wonderful garden and makes her wish: 'I want to be Charle's wife.'
 The fairies hear it and smile their approval." --From David Belasco's fairy play triumph at the Republic Theatre, New York."
 The victorian figures flanking the photo are illustrations by Kate Greenaway.
 Pictured are Lillian Gish, Wilda Bennett, Claire Burke, Mary Pickford, Peggie Wallace, Georgia Fursman and Edna Griffin.

-While I would have assumed they were issued by the Republic Theatre, as evidenced by the theatre being explicitly noted on one of the designs, I have seen a case where they were given away at the performance at a different theatre in a different city -- meaning perhaps they were generically made by Belasco for the production, or more likely, there were simply overstock left to dispense elsewhere.
+I assume these postcards were issued by the Republic Theatre, as evidenced by the theatre being explicitly noted on one of the designs, however I have seen at least one case where they were given away at the performance at a different theatre in a different city -- perhaps simply overstock left to dispense elsewhere.

 Mary and Charlotte Pickford in Asbury Park - RPPC - 1915